coenvalk/Collatz-Conjecture/README.md

 in two different ways. collatz_tree shows how numbers branch out following the rule in reverse. collatz_sequence shows how a number goes down to one.

+Program makes use of a Big Integer library:
+Written and maintained by Matt McCutchen <matt@mattmccutchen.net>